 Many people, whether they are athletes or not, have suffered from or will suffer from an acute injury at some point in their life.
 An active lifestyle is a good thing, but with any physical activity comes the risk of injury.
 When people get hurt, they often have one major question on their mind, which is: When will I feel back to normal?
 Unfortunately, there isn’t usually a concrete answer to this question, as injuries often vary in terms of there severity.
 Despite this fact, there are some phases that are common to the healing process of an acute injury, and knowing these stages of the healing process can certainly give you a more accurate idea of how long it will take to heal from a certain injury.

 This phase usually occurs immediately after an injury is suffered and certainly within a 72-hour period of suffering an injury.
 Your body responds to an injury by swelling an affected area with blood in order to protect your body from further injury and to start the healing process.
 This restricts the movement of an injured muscle or other soft tissue, and helps keep the injured area warm so as to promote the flow of blood to this area.
-At this point in the healing process, a physiotherapist can help manage the swelling and reduce the amount of pain experienced by the injured person.
+At this point in the healing process, a our Vancouver physiotherapist can help manage the swelling and reduce the amount of pain experienced by the injured person.

 Related Articles: Dynamic Warm-Ups